RollerCon hires around 500 volunteers every year and most of them keep coming back! Here’s how it works:

 Confirm your hours: August through September, we’ll email you with hours total for you to approve or edit.
 Please look for that email and reply to confirm.

 Redeem your pass: In October – before passes go on sale – we’ll send you the info you need to redeem the discounted or free pass you earned.

-- 5-14 hours qualifies you for a discounted pass that can be redeemed at a lower price than we ever sell until June.
+- 5-19 hours qualifies you for a discounted pass that can be redeemed at a lower price than we ever sell; that price will be available to you until June.